medovina/natty/README.md

 $ ./natty math/nat.n
 ```

 By default, Natty will attempt to prove theorems only in the module (e.g. `nat.n`) that you have specified.
-The `-m` option asks Natty to also prove theorems in all modules that the given module uses (recursively).
+The `-r` option asks Natty to also prove theorems in all modules that the given module uses (recursively).

 The `-p` option asks Natty to output a proof of each theorem that it proves: